Sauceforge/Saucery/README.md

 }
 ```

-The above code will run 2 unit tests (2 DataDrivenTitle tests) on all the platforms you specify.
+The above code will run *2* unit tests (2 DataDrivenTitle tests) on *all* the platforms you specify.

-Parallelism in XUnit is currently achieved by having tests in multiple TestFixtures.
+Parallelism in XUnit is currently achieved by having tests in multiple classes.

+The Level of Parallelism is determined by the number of parallel threads you have paid for in your SauceLabs account.

+Parallism is optional so you can exclude `[assembly: CollectionBehavior(MaxParallelThreads = 5)]` lines if you wish.
+We recommend placing this line in a `Usings.cs` as it will apply to all your TestFixtures.

-Let's look at the key line.
+Next, let's break down the key line.

 ```
 public class DataDrivenTests(ITestOutputHelper output, BaseFixture baseFixture) : SauceryXBase(output, baseFixture)